cssnr/text-formatter/README.md

 # Configuration

-You can pin the Addon by clicking the `Puzzle Piece`, find the Link Extractor icon, then;
+You can pin the Addon by clicking the `Puzzle Piece`, find the Web Extension icon, then;
 **Chrome,** click the `Pin` icon.
 **Firefox,** click the `Settings Wheel` and `Pin to Toolbar`.